Want to Build an MVP App?

 One of the largest online marketplaces for lodging, vacation rentals, and tourism activities with over 7.7 million active listings in 2021, Airbnb was started back in 2007.

-Joe Gebbia and Brian Chesky, a couple of designers facing the overbooking issues during the IDSA, decided to make some money and built a simple-to-use website for advertising their house room for the weekend.
+Joe Gebbia and Brian Chesky, a couple of designers facing overbooking issues during the IDSA, decided to make some money and built a simple-to-use website for advertising their house room for the weekend.

 Being unsuspicious of the upcoming success, designers got three requests to rent their room overnight.
 This situation spurred them to create a full-featured marketplace and connect travelers around the world helping them to rent/lodge accommodation.